How to Help an Angry Child Calm Down: Anger Management Techniques

 A great example is: he gets very angry when he loses a game OR leaving someone’s house always ends in an angry outburst because she’s having fun.

-Of course, there will be times that you aren’t expecting but for those times you know it’s coming… try to have some anger management techniques prepared.
+Of course, there will be times that you aren’t expecting, but for those times you know it’s coming… try to have some self-regulation red flags techniques prepared.

-- Positive behavior books can help set up expectations before the issue arises.
+Things like games for kids that teach mindfulness or positive behavior books can help set up expectations before any issue arises.

 Be understanding when your little one slips up.
 And point out any positive you can find.
 “Wow, you calmed down really fast!
 Did you do something differently this time?”